 This should go without saying but I’ve seen my fair share of boobs and butts here in Thailand, and it wasn’t welcomed.
 Imagine what the locals think?
 The shorts that have your butt cheeks hanging out (why is this a thing?) and low cut shirts and tanks are a huge no-no here.

-Not only will you get unwanted attention you’re not respecting the culture or the locals at all with that type of outfit.
+Not only will you get unwanted attention, but you’re also not respecting the culture or the locals at all with that type of outfit.
+Yes, I know, anyone should be able to wear anything but until the world agrees on that, you should be a respectful guest.

-On this same note, when you’re at temples, covering your shoulders and knees are not an option.
+On this same note, when you’re at temples, covering your shoulders and knees is not an option.
 You MUST wear modest clothing while around or entering temples.

 What to Wear in Thailand: